The Power of Transparency: Employer Branding at Dell

 What initiative are you proudest of?

 Our relationship with our internal creative agency has been incredible.
-It is efficient and saves us money.
-It has also built our credibility with other groups across the company demonstrating our great collaboration.
+We have an efficient way of working and it saves us money.
+It has also built our credibility with other groups across the company, demonstrating our collaborative efforts.